 Mr. Sookman is also very experienced in intellectual property and information technology litigation and arbitration proceedings.
-In addition to providing strategic advice in connection with high-profile IP litigation, he has been involved as counsel in numerous cases, including the following:
+In addition to providing strategic advice in connection with high-profile IP litigation, he has been involved in numerous cases, including the following:

 - Cinar Corporation v.
 Robinson, 3 SCR 1168 (Supreme Court of Canada)

 - Entertainment Software Association v.
 Society of Composers, Authors and Music Publishers of Canada, 2012 SCC 34 (Supreme Court of Canada)